13 Practical Classroom Management Tips for Primary School Teachers

 If a student says that your lesson is boring don’t take it personally.
 It’s hard but important to keep a calm front instead of reacting out of emotion.

-Give yourself time to familiarise yourself with lesson times, class rules, seating charts etc. You don’t want to start the day in a fluster because you were running late.
+Give yourself time to prepare for the day before the students arrive.
+You don’t want to start the day in a fluster because you were running late.

 Sometimes you don’t even like the lessons that you have been asked to deliver, but you need to find a way to show that you enjoy and care about what you are teaching.
 If you’re not interested the kids won’t be either.